Turning Foreign Self-Employed Contractors into Foreign Employees is Good for Business

 Global PEOs can help your business through the following crucial steps:

-- Successfully switching to full-time, on-site, consistent and long-term foreign employees as opposed to foreign independent contractors.
+- Successfully switching to full-time, consistent and long-term foreign employees as opposed to foreign independent contractors.

-- Providing awareness of domestic labor and employment laws, familiarity with the legal system and official nitty-gritty.
+- Providing compliance with domestic labor and employment laws, familiarity with the legal system and official nitty-gritty.

 - Aid your company in getting in touch with global IT talent in a fully compliant manner and retain them long-term, thus reducing employee turnover and increasing employee engagement.